legumeinfo/datastore-specifications/Genus/species/gwas/README.md

 # gwas

-A /gwas/ directory contains data from a particular GWAS, reference to a genome assembly.
+A /gwas/ directory contains data from a particular GWAS, without reference to a genome assembly.
 For example, no *genomic* information is provided for genetic markers: positions on chromosomes are provided elsewhere in GFFs under /markers/.

 Directory name: